zentrocdot/LibreOffice/README.md

 > [!NOTE]
 > In the meantime I applied the following steps on <code>Linux Mint 21.3 (Virginia)</code> several times.
 The installation procedure works as expected.
 I am running the <code>LibreOffice</code> version with is shipped with the Linux Mint installation next to the developer version [1].

+# Introductary Words

+<p align="justify">The whole installation procedure takes a while.
+On my last system it took round about 2 hours for the installation as described.</p>

 # General procedure

 The best way from the source code to the executable <code>LibreOffice</code> version seems to be realized in three steps.